 - Personal Reasons

-The third ground listed here: “Force Majeure” is the one of primary focus.
-Force majeure is a term that means “Act of God” and it means that the situation is beyond the control of the applicant.
+The third ground listed here: “Force Majeure”, is the one of primary focus.
+Force majeure is a term that means “Act of God”, and it means that the situation is beyond the control of the applicant.
 It is disruption due to an event that the person in question could not have predicted.
-It is normally reserved for outbreaks of war, natural disasters or dangerous domestic situations arising in the time the applicant has been away from their home country.
+It is normally reserved for outbreaks of war, natural disasters or dangerous domestic situations arising when the applicant has been away from their home country.

 The rapid developments around COVID-19 coronavirus could certainly fall within this definition.
 Air routes from the Schengen Zone to the USA closing, for example, was an event that the USA made unilaterally and could not have been predicted in advance.
 The sheer speed of the rate of infections and the arising developments globally are unprecedented.